 Set host values based on event data

-For a primer on regular expression syntax and usage, see Regular-Expressions.info.
-The Splunk community wiki also has a list of useful third-party tools for writing and testing regular expressions.
+For a primer on regular expression syntax and usage, see the website http://www.regular-expressions.info/reference.html.
 You can test regular expressions by using them in searches with the rex search command.

-The Splunk platform tags event data with default fields during ingestion.
-Creating host name overrides for events that the Splunk platform indexes involves editing two configuration files on the Splunk platform instance that collects the data, based on some of those default fields.
+The Splunk platform tags event data with default fields while the data is being ingested.
+Creating host name overrides for events that the Splunk platform indexes requires you to edit two configuration files on the Splunk platform instance that collects the data, based on some of those default fields.

-The first file, transforms.conf, configures the host name override by using a regular expression to determine when the instance should overwrite, or transform, the host name default field.
+The first file, transforms.conf, configures the host name override by using a regular expression to determine when the instance is to overwrite, or transform, the host name default field.
 You supply the regular expression by determining what exactly in your event data is to trigger the transformation, and then providing that regular expression to the transforms.conf file.
-This appears as a stanza within the file, and the Splunk platform triggers the override when incoming event data matches the regular expression that you specify.
+You provide this regular expression as a stanza within the file, and the Splunk platform triggers the override when incoming event data matches the regular expression that you specify.

 The second file, props.conf, determines the default fields to which the host name override can apply.
-This appears as a stanza within the file which specifies the default fields where the Splunk platform can potentially modify the host name field for incoming events.
+These fields appear as a stanza within the file which specifies the default fields where the Splunk platform can potentially modify the host name field for incoming events.

 You can apply host name overrides to the following default fields: